Carl F. Kraenzel: Impact on the study of the Great Plains

 There is a push-pull factor related to the hinterlands of the Great Plains and the core of large cities on the edge of the Great Plains as well as throughout the country.
 Kraenzel's examination of the push-pull factor applies to his sutland and yonland theory because of the population fluctuations that emerge, shifting the communities in the sutland.
 Higher education is a popular example of the pull-factor, where due to the larger colleges and universities being located on the far edges of the plains or outside the region all together.
 Shopping, entertainment, sports, and cultural events are further example of the push-pull factor as it applies to the sutland/yonland theory because they draw residents of the Great Plains to other cities to take part in what their own communities are too small to support.

-Today, with the celebration of social and community life, especially on the Great Plains, regionalism and the relationship between the sutland and the yonland are just as important as ever to understanding the inhabitants of the plains.
+In regional studies of the Great Plains, concepts such as regionalism and the relationship between settled farming areas (sutland) and undeveloped hinterlands (yonland) remain central to analyzing local community structures and social life.